govau/cga-docs/docs/support/incident_response.md

 ### What am I responsible for?

 * The availability of my service.
-* The availability of the apps that make up my service
+* The availability of the apps that make up my service.
-* Making changes to your service.
+* Making changes to my service.
-* Security and classification of your data.
+* Security and classification of the data stored by my service.
-* Sending emails.
+* Sending emails for my service.
+  * For example, emails for user sign ups, password resets, notifications, etc.

 ### What am I _not_ responsible for?